 On this page

-- Understand what happens if payments are not made
+- Find out what happens if payments aren't made

 Penalties may apply where an employer:

-- fails to pay an employee while the employee is on long service leave
+- fails to pay an employee while the employee is on Long Service Leave (LSL)

-- fails to pass on a pay increase that occurred while the employee was on long service leave
+- fails to pass on a pay increase that occurred while the employee was on LSL

 - fails to pay an accrued entitlement on termination of employment